Faizila/Note-Taker/README.md

 # Note-Taker

-An application that can be used to write and save notes.
+An application that can be used to write, save, and delete notes.

 # Description

-This application will use an Express.js back-end and will save and retrieve note data from a JSON file.
+Note Taker application can be used to write, save, and delete notes.
+This application uses an Express.js back-end and save and retrieve note data from a JSON file.

 # Table of Contents